alamers/openhab-addons/bundles/org.openhab.binding.openwebnet/README.md

 After configuration, you can double-check which tags are set looking at the `tags` attribute in the REST API: http://openhabianpi.local:8080/rest/items.

-**NOTE For items created automatically with PaperUI tags are added automatically by the OpenWebNet binding, but you have to check which tags are actually supported by each openHAB add-on (Google Assistant/Alexa/HomeKit).
+**NOTE For items created automatically with PaperUI tags are added automatically by the OpenWebNet binding, but you have to check which tags are actually supported by each openHAB add-on (Google Assistant/Alexa/HomeKit).**
-For example the Google Assitant add-on for openHAB does not support the 'Blinds' tag yet.**

-After items and their tags are set, it will be enough to link openHAB with [myopenhab](https://www.openhab.org/addons/integrations/openhabcloud/) and with the Google Assistant/Alexa/HomeKit add-on, and you will be able to discover/control BTicino items.
+After items and their correct tags are set, it will be enough to link openHAB with [myopenhab](https://www.openhab.org/addons/integrations/openhabcloud/) and with the Google Assistant/Alexa/HomeKit add-on, and you will be able to discover/control BTicino items from assistants.

-Names used will be the names of the channels (Brightness, etc.); they cannot be changed in PaperUI, usually you can change names in the assistants.
+The device names imported in the assistant will be the names of the channels (Brightness, etc.); they cannot be changed in PaperUI, usually you can rename devices in the assistants.

 Note that the most flexible configuration is obtained using `.items` file: see the examples below.